Features and Functionality

 Realtime Updates

-DevCycle SDKs are capable of being notified in real time that new configuration changes have been made in the DevCycle platform.
-DevCycle leverages Server-Sent Events (SSE) to notify the SDKs that a feature (targeting rules, variable values, etc.) has been saved and that they should fetch the new configuration.
+All DevCycle SDKs are capable of being notified in realtime that new configuration changes have been made in the DevCycle platform.
+DevCycle leverages Server-Sent Events (SSE) to notify the SDKs that a feature (targeting rules, variable values, etc.) has been updated and that they should fetch the new configuration.
+A connection URL is included in the config that the SDK fetches, triggering the SDK to open a connection with our SSE provider and listen for any changes in the given environment.

-Client-Side SDK
+SDK Specifics

 Javascript SDK, React SDK

-If the user loses focus on the webpage for longer then the inactivityDelay (the default of which is set to 2 minutes, and can be configured through the options), the SDK will disconnect from the SSE provider and will reconnect when the user opens the tab / window again (i.e. the page's visibility state = visible).
-The SDK will also request a new configuration during reconnection to receive any updates it may have missed while the realtime connection was closed.
+(the default of which is set to 2 minutes, and can be configured through the options), the SDK will disconnect from the SSE provider and will reconnect when the user opens the tab / window again (i.e. the page's visibility state = visible

 iOS SDK, Android SDK & Flutter SDK